Kuru312/ZKTeco-Extraction/README.md

 # ZKTeco-Extraction
 Users and Attendance Extraction from device

-Use ADMS setting -> Comms -> Cloud -> Set your ip and port on Devices Npm install zkteco, zkteco-js and node-zklib
+Use ADMS setting -> Comms -> Cloud -> Set your ip and port on Devices<br>
+NPM install zkteco, zkteco-js and node-zklib<BR>
+I use SSE STREAM FOR REAL TIME